VimsecAu/kb/m365/baselines/defender.md

 <!--Policy: MS.DEFENDER.4.5v1; Criticality: SHOULD -->
-- _Rationale:_ Some apps may inappropriately share accessed files or not conform to agency policies for access to sensitive information.
+- _Rationale:_ Some apps may inappropriately share accessed files or not conform to company policies for access to sensitive information.
 Defining a list of those apps makes it possible to use DLP policies to restrict those apps' access to sensitive information on endpoints using Defender.